What Happens After You Register for GST in Canada?

 Quick Answer

-Once registered, you must charge GST/HST on every taxable invoice to Canadian clients, include your registration number on every invoice, and file returns on CRA's assigned schedule.
-Most new registrants file annually with payment due April 30 and the return due June 15.
-The Quick Method saves most service providers money and eliminates ITC tracking.
+Once registered, you must charge GST/HST on every taxable invoice to Canadian clients, show your registration number on your invoices, and file returns on CRA's assigned schedule.
+Most new registrants file annually.
+Self-employed individuals with a December 31 year-end pay any balance by April 30 and file by June 15.
+The Quick Method saves many low-expense service businesses money, though some professions cannot use it.

 Not registered yet?
 Read when you need to register for GST/HST in Canada first.